 - Line 22: Carmo-Guindais Batalha (runs from 10am – 7pm)

 There are also tram tours that you can sign up for to explore the city.
+It is also very easy to get around the city using the Porto Metro.
 Of course, the best way sounds like what EPIC Travel can arrange — on a private tram car with a personal chef preparing a gourmet meal along the way!

 Take a Guided Tour